xKiwiLabs xKiwiLabs

 Michael Richardson Professor, School of Psychological Sciences Faculty of Medicine, Health and Human Sciences Macquarie University

 AI Disclosure: This article was written with the assistance of AI tools, including Claude.
-The ideas, opinions, experiences, and workflow described are entirely my own — the AI helped with drafting, editing, and structuring the text.
+The ideas, opinions, experiences, and workflow described are entirely my own.
+The AI helped with drafting, editing, and structuring the text.
 I use AI tools extensively and openly in my research, teaching, and writing, and I encourage others to do the same.
 Using AI well is a skill worth developing, not something to hide or be ashamed of.

-It’s also worth acknowledging that the AI models used here — and all current LLMs — were trained on vast quantities of text written by others, largely without explicit consent.
+It’s also worth acknowledging that the AI models used here (and all current LLMs) were trained on vast quantities of text written by others, largely without explicit consent.
 The ideas and language of countless researchers, educators, and writers are embedded in every output these models produce.
 Their collective intellectual labour makes tools like this possible, and that contribution deserves recognition even when it can’t be individually attributed.

 Share: